CodeStory/codestoryway-devoxx14be/README.md

 ### You can use Java Beans, Pojos, Java Objects, you name it.

-But developers aren't define only by their names, (we tend to say the define themselves by the number of bugs they produces but that's another story).
-Developers needs properties let's start simply with name and price.
+But developers aren't defined only by their names, (we tend to say the define themselves by the number of bugs they produces but that's another story).
+Developers needs properties let's start simply with name and price:

 ```java
 public class Developer {